Protect your iPhone from threats

 Navigate to your desired website in Safari on your iOS device.
 Then, tap the AA icon to the left of the address bar and select Show Reader View.
 If that option is grayed out, then the website you’re using doesn’t support Reader Mode functionality.

 You can also long-press the two AA icon in the address bar to switch immediately to Reader Mode.

 You can also configure Safari to load websites in Reader Mode by default.
 Here’s how:

-Open your Settings and select Safari.
+Open device Settings > Safari, scroll down, and select Reader.

-Toggle the switch for All Websites on to load every website in Reader Mode.
+Toggle on the switch for All Websites to load every website in Reader Mode.

 Check the box for Simplified view for web pages.